 Between star chefs and myriad local farms, the Big Island restaurant scene has really heated up in the last 10 years.
 Food writers from national magazines are praising the chefs of the Big Island for their ability to turn the local bounty into inventive blends of the island's cultural heritage.
-The Big Island has become a destination for vacationing foodies, who are drawn by the innovative offerings
+The Big Island has become a destination for vacationing foodies, who are drawn by the innovative offerings and rep

 and reputations of world-renowned chefs and premier restaurants.

 Resorts along the Kohala Coast have long invested in culinary programs that offer memorable dining experiences that include inventive entrées, spot-on wine pairings, and customized chef’s table options.
 But great food on the Big Island doesn't begin and end with the resorts.
 A handful of cutting-edge chefs have retired from the fast-paced hotel world and opened their own small bistros closer to the farms in upcountry Waimea, or other places off the beaten track.
 And, as some historic towns transform into vibrant arts communities, unique and wonderful restaurants have cropped up in Hawi, Kainaliu, and Holualoa, and on the east side of the island in Hilo.

 Though the larger, gourmet restaurants (especially those at the resorts) tend to be very pricey, there are still ono grindz (Hawaiian slang for tasty local food) to be found at budget prices throughout the island, from greasy plate lunch specials to reasonably priced organic fare at a number of cafés and health food markets.
 Less populated areas like Kau, the Hamakua Coast, and Puna offer limited choices for dinner, but there are usually at least one or two spots that have a decent plate lunch or surprisingly good food.